armadsen/Android-Studio-Xcode-Keymap/README.md

-# IntelliJ-IDEA-Xcode-Keymap
+# Android-Studio-Xcode-Keymap

-Previous versions of IntelliJ and AppCode already have Xcode Keymap.

-But recent versions doesn't have it.
-You can add the Xcode keymap from the previous version of IntelliJ by this script.

-It's based on the Xcode keymap IntelliJ IDEA ships with: https://github.com/JetBrains/intellij-community/blob/master/platform/platform-resources/src/idea/Keymap_Xcode.xml
+This repository includes a keymap file for Android Studio (itself based on IntelliJ), along with a script to install it.

 ## Installation

 ```bash
 $ git clone https://github.com/armadsen/Android-Studio-Xcode-Keymap.git
 $ cd ./Android-Studio-Xcode-Keymap
 $ ./install.sh
 ```

+You can also manually install the keymap by copying `Keymap_Xcode.xml` into `~/Library/Preferences/AndroidStudio<Version>/keymaps`.
+You'll have to create the `keymaps` directory if it doesn't already exist.